-The Alpha Re-entry Model
+The Alpha Reentry Model

-Mentor’s and supporting churches upon release a deemed essential toward successful reentry.
-In the last 13 years 23 such Initiatives have been established.
-These include the Folsom Reentry Initiative for Men, Folsom Reentry Initiative for Women and the Sanders Estes Reentry Initiative near Dallas, Texas.
+While each reentry initiative is location specific in design, the curriculum provided is based on an offender’s needs assessment for success upon reentry.
+The curriculum, therefore, consists of five areas of concentration: character development, anger management, addiction prevention, family/child relationships, and daily living skills.
+In the last 13 years, 23 such initiatives have been established.
+These include the Folsom Reentry Initiative for Men, Folsom Reentry Initiative for Women, and the Sanders Estes Reentry Initiative near Dallas, Texas.